Big-God-Tianyuan/paper-notes/AIED/README.md

 papers:

     Is ChatGPT a Good Recommender?
-APreliminary Study Evaluating ChatGPT as a Recommender System: A Rigorous Approach
+A Preliminary Study Evaluating ChatGPT as a Recommender System: A Rigorous Approach    Try OpenP5- https://yongfeng.me/attach/LLM4RecSys.pdf

 ## MOOCCube & MOOCCubeX